top of page

 Tickets can also be bought on matchday from the ticket offices around the ground which will open three hours before kick-off.

-The Red Devils very rarely sell out and even though they're now back in Bundesliga.2, the 50,000 capacity 'Betze ' well generally be less than half-full.
-In fact, large areas of the ground are normally shut for all but the biggest games.
-The only match that you might have an issue getting hold of a ticket for is a visit from arch-enemy SV Waldorf Mannheim.
+The Red Devils sell out a handful of games a season but you should be able to grab yourself a ticket.
+The only match that you will have an issue getting hold of a ticket for is a visit from arch-enemy SV Waldorf Mannheim (although with the Waldhof Buwe currently in the 3.Liga, it's unlikely to happen this season).
 Ticket purchases are strictly controlled for this one and given the mutual dislike between both sets of fans, it's probably best that 'tourists' stay away.

 Adult